Robinyo/ionic-weather/README.md

 ## Development server

 Run `iocic serve` for a dev server.
-Navigate to `http://localhost:8100/`.
+Navigate to `http://localhost:8100/`.<br />
  The app will automatically reload if you change any of the source files.

 ## Code scaffolding

-Run `ionic g page page-name` to generate a new page.
-You can also use `ionic g [page|component|directive|pipe|provider|tabs] [element name]`.
+Run `ionic g page page-name` to generate a new page.<br /> You can also use `ionic g [page|component|directive|pipe|provider|tabs] [element name]`.

 ## Build